rnsrk/goodByeHida/README.md

 ```bash
 python3 goodByeHida.py --production True --buildSchemas True
 ```
-You will get a dir `schemas` and a sqlite database `databse.db` with the imported data.
+You will get a dir `schemas` and a sqlite database `database.db` with the imported data.

 If you like to restart the process and delete the database, type:
 ```bash